shighton/rnaML3/README.md

 No images are created due to time and resource utilization for image processing being too great

-The RNA sequences are one hot encoded to speed up workflow and increase the amount of data available to train, validate, and test the model on
+The RNA sequences are digitized speed up workflow and increase the amount of data available to train, validate, and test the model on